abi-aryan/awesome-cogsci/README.md

 # Top Challenges and Open Problems in the Field

-# Notable Researchers in the Field
+# Notable Researchers in the Field (in no particular order)
 1. Terrence Sejnowiski
 2. Patricia Churchland
 3. Oriol Vinayls